nokotamustang/Python3DEngines/README.md

 The grass is created along each point on the ground plane using a geometry shader and a flow map to simulate wind movement.
 The grass fills the triangles, for now, but in a more complex scene later on I will create an interactive tool to paint the grass on the ground plane, by selecting the points and texture on the atlas to use.

+In the case of large scenes, we need to use a 'chunk' system to load and unload parts of the scene as the camera moves around.
+This is because loading the entire scene into memory at once would be inefficient and slow.
+More on this later.

 ### mgl/ground_4 - Chunks + dynamic loading

 <!-- Obviously the ground_3 demo is slow with a large height map, so I've added a chunk system to load and unload parts of the height map as the camera moves around. -->